vitorbarbosa1221412/SIDIS-3DB-G02/README.md

 ## Deployment Instructions
 To deploy the HAP project, the user most have the following software and configurations in their system.

-## Docker

-All the microservices and their dependencies are in containers that are managed by [Docker](https://www.docker.com/).
+Docker: All the microservices and their dependencies are in containers that are managed by [Docker](https://www.docker.com/).

 ## C4